 The fundamentalist hysteria witnessed today stems from the fact that different factions involved in the so-called “culture war” attempt to make of science something it cannot be: a metaphysical position.
 In the process, they hijack and deface science, contributing to the general disorientation in our society regarding the nature of truth and the purpose of life.
 It is time we corrected this.
 It is time we understood that physics, while valuable and extremely important, just models the elements of the “game”: where to “shoot,” which “wall” to avoid, etc. The underlying nature of reality – the inner workings of the “computer running the game” – is an issue of metaphysics.
 It requires different methods to be properly assessed and understood.
 For as long as scientists like Stephen Hawking are allowed to make preposterous pseudo-philosophical pronouncements7 and not be either ignored or thoroughly ridiculed by the mainstream media – in exactly the same way that, say, a famous artist would be ridiculed or ignored for making pseudo-scientific statements – our culture will fail to understand its predicament.
 Part and parcel of this overdue correction in our culture is the need to see materialism not as synonymous with science, but simply as a particular metaphysical interpretation of science; one that happens to be highly inflationary and to lack sufficient explanatory power.

-Bernardo Kastrup’s new book is Why Materialism Is Baloney.
-The book deconstructs materialism and offers a new coherent framework to help us make sense of the Universe.
+Bernardo Kastrup’s book Why Materialism Is Baloney deconstructs materialism and offers a new coherent framework to help us make sense of the Universe.
 For full details, please visit his website www.bernardokastrup.com or go to www.amazon.com and look up “Bernardo Kastrup.”

 1. Kuhn, T. (1996).
 The Structure of Scientific Revolutions, Third Edition.
 Chicago: The University of Chicago Press, 105.